Kaltsoon/data-management-and-databases/exercises/sql-transaction-exercises.md

 Let's have a look how to begin a transaction and complete it by either committing the changes or reverting them.

 > [!TIP]
 > If you accidentally miss any statements in any of the tasks, you have to redo the whole task.
 Before you redo the task, you have to make sure that no transaction is still running.
-To be on the safe, execute the following statements one at a time before you start over:
+To be safe, execute the following statements one at a time before you start over:
 >
 > ```sql
 > ROLLBACK;